ma-ha/rest-web-ui/html/modules/pong-easytable/README.md

 In combination with the [form module](../pong-easyform/) you have a powerful GUI for RESTfule web service out there.

-This "easy table" plug-in is a wrapper for [form module](../pong-table/).
+This "easy table" plug-in is a wrapper for [table module](../pong-table/).
 Specification is simplified to make design quicker.

 # Usage in "structure"